 You can have specific questions to talk about, books you’re reading, something new everyone is learning, politics, current events or theology.
 It is a great time for children to ask questions or a time to pour our hearts out to one another.

 We like to have conversation starters handy to start a discussion going.
 I love them when we have company over for dinner too.
 Sometimes we’ll put a question at everyone’s place setting and take time after the meal to go around the table and answer the various questions.

-For Christmas this year we made Dinnertime Conversation Jar gifts for friends (see jar in post photo).
+For Christmas this year we made Dinnertime Conversation Jar gifts for friends.
 I just took a mason jar and printed off a variety of questions on business card stock.
 I folded the questions in half and place them in the labeled mason jar with a plastic lid.